yuhaopro/blazeDB/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/yuhaopro/blazeDB/releases/tag/v1.0.0) the latest installable version of blazeDB.

 ## Credits